 Information Security Objectives

-Furthermore security objectives will be set by management as an ongoing task and at ISMS Management Review Meetings and an Information Security Objectives Policy will be produced and implemented as part of the ISMS.
+Furthermore, security objectives will be set by management as an ongoing task, and at ISMS Management Review Meetings and an Information Security Objectives Policy will be produced and implemented as part of the ISMS.

 Management Objectives for Information Security will be continually set and monitored to ensure they are achieved.

-f society will seek to continually improve the information security management system in line with a PLAN-DO-CHECK-ACT to improve process embedded within its ISMS.
+f society will seek to continually improve the information security management system in line with a PLAN-DO-CHECK-ACT to improve the process embedded within its ISMS.

 Organization of Information Security